Tuesday, December 3, 2024

 Sunday Memories

 I remember Dad would shine his shoes (or our shoes and his shoes) Saturday evening to be ready for church the next day.
 I can picture the wooden box that held everything.
 He would work on them in what we called the Laundry Room.
 I don't shine my shoes as often but when I do, I think of him doing that and how his shoes would last.
 Also, wanting to look appropriate for church.
+I kept that box when we moved Mom out.
+Not what was in it but just the box.

 Speaking of shoes...when I was little, we had what we referred to as "Sunday shoes".
 They were shoes purchased to wear primarily on Sunday.
 I suppose kids are still getting these for Easter wear but this was typical for that time.
 They were great for sliding on the ice or snow.
 I remember sliding down a small hill on the playground at Windsor Elementary and another time on a hill on Cummins Pkwy north of University Ave.
 We knew we shouldn't be sliding in them but they had the best soles for it.